g4s8/g4s8.github.io/_posts/2019-11-06-object-oriented-testing.md

 ```

 **Matcher** has expected result as a state
-and accepts target to verify it.
-Matcher
+and it accepts the target to verify it.
+Also, matcher
-should be able to explain what's wrong with the target
+should be able to explain what's wrong with the target.</br>
-when test failed.<br/>
 *Example:*
 ```java
 class BookHasPage implements Matcher<Book> {